Aggressive Representation For Victims Of Dangerous Drugs

-We have all seen the TV commercials: a new offering from the pharmaceutical industry is shown waging a heroic battle against a 2-or 3-letter-name disease you never knew existed.
-In the background a narrator urges you to “ask your doctor about” Brand X. If you pay really close attention at the end of the commercial you can hear the narrator reciting a litany of horrifying side effects that may go along with the promised cure.
-Sometimes the trouble begins when a hospital gives you Brand X without your knowledge, or your doctor decides to give you some samples of Brand X to try, and you suddenly discover that some of those horrifying side effects that “can” happen actually do.
+We have all seen the TV commercials: a new offering from the pharmaceutical industry is shown waging a heroic battle against a condition.
+Pay close attention and at the end of the commercial, you’ll hear the narrator reciting a litany of horrifying side effects that may occur.
+If a hospital gives you Brand X or your doctor offers some samples of Brand X to try, you may suddenly discover that some of those horrifying side effects that “can” happen actually do.

-Crandall & Pera Law has experience representing patients whose illnesses or conditions were worsened by the drugs that were supposed to help them.
+Crandall & Pera Law has represented patients whose illnesses or conditions were worsened by the drugs that were supposed to help them.
 We are dedicated to representing patients who are coping with major health problems because they relied on a physician or hospital that provided them with defective or dangerous drugs.
-Our team of medical malpractice attorneys, Registered Nurses, and legal staff understands the life-altering consequences of these substances on patients and their families and work tirelessly to help them obtain compensation for their losses.
-We serve clients in Cincinnati, Columbus, Cleveland, Chagrin Falls, Chesterland, and the surrounding regions.
+Our team of experienced attorneys and registered nurses understands the life-altering consequences that occur and works tirelessly to help our clients obtain compensation for their losses.

 Today’s pharmaceuticals are sophisticated combinations of natural and synthetic substances designed to alter the body’s chemistry to help people fight physical and psychological disorders.
 All medications have risks, but some that work by altering the body’s immune system or its brain chemistry, or that can cause fetal defects in pregnant women, are riskier than others.